JeffersonLab/clas12alignment/dc/README.md

 -variation : database variation for constant test (default = ) -verbose : global fit verbosity (1/0 = on/off) (default = 0)
 ```
-The code will read the histograms from the specified file, analyze them, plot the results and printout the extract alignment constants.
+The code will read the histograms from the specified file, analyze them, plot the results and printout the extracted alignment constants.
 All histograms will be saved to an histogram file named ``prefix_histo.hipo``, with ``prefix`` being the string specified with the ```-o``` option, or ``histo.hipo`` if the option is not used.
 By specifying ``-display 0``, the graphical window presenting the plotted results will not be opened.

 ### Input files